judisjt/oauth2SmartOnFhirTutorial/README.md

 })
 export class AppModule { }
 ```
-We needed to add the import for the httpclient and router module and then create a route connecting the afterlaunch url to our landing component
+We needed to add the import for the httpclient and router module and then create a route connecting the afterlaunch url to our landing component.
+Make sure the components and services matches the names you made them.

 Now here is how you change all of the variables from javascript to typescript and make all of the get and post requests through angular.
 This is done in our service